1984 Missouri gubernatorial election

 The 1984 Missouri gubernatorial election was held on November 6, 1984 and resulted in a victory for the Republican nominee, Missouri Attorney General John Ashcroft, over the Democratic candidate, Lt.
 Governor Ken Rothman, and Independent Bob Allen.
+Incumbent Republican Governor Kit Bond, who was elected to the governorship in 1972, but lost re-election in 1976 before regaining the office in 1980, chose not to seek a third non-consecutive term.

 Incidentally, both Bond and Ashcroft would later serve in the United States Senate from 1995 until 2001.